-The instructions below detail the steps required for you to enter data into a spreadsheet and create a graph.
-For this "Graphing and Curve Analysis..." exercise, you will be working with a file containing a set of sample data.
-Click on the Office Button (upper left corner, with the Microsoft Office logo), and choose Open.
-Navigate to the T: drive, open the "PHYS103" folder, and then select the file Excel Graphing Exercise.

-If you wish to save a copy on your P: drive, choose Save As... from the Office Button (the file you will open is set as read-only, so that everyone starts with the same version).
+IMPORTANT: The instructions below detail the steps required for you to enter data into a spreadsheet and create a graph.
+For the "Graphing and Curve Analysis..." exercise, you will be working with a file containing a set of sample data.
+Click on the File tab (upper left corner), and choose Open.
+Navigate to the T: drive, open the "PHYS103" folder, and then select Excel Graphing Exercise.
+If you wish to save a copy on your P: drive, choose Save As... from the File tab.
 After opening the file, you may then skip to step #2; you will start with step #1 when entering your own experimental data.
 Be sure to bring a copy of these instructions to lab each week until you have mastered the process.

-Creating A Graph
+Creating a Graph

 - 1. Set up columns for data in the spreadsheet, making sure that the first column contains the values to be plotted along the 'X' axis.
 Include a title for each column, including the units!
 Generally, you will only need to include the data that will actually be plotted, not your raw measurements unless you wish to check your calculations.
 Be sure to save your spreadsheet on your P: drive; if your instructor wishes to check your graph during an experiment, you will have to re-enter all of your data if it has not been saved! - 2.
 Click the left mouse button and drag the mouse over the data to be plotted.
-In general, you will not need to include the column title in your selection (shortcut: if the data to be plotted is in adjacent columns, simply click one cell that contains data, and Excel will automatically plot all the data in the adjacent cells!). - Click the Insert tab on the ribbon.
+In general, you will not need to include the column title in your selection (shortcut: if the data to be plotted is in adjacent columns, simply click one cell that contains data and Excel will automatically plot all the data in the adjacent cells!). - Click the Insert tab.
 In the Charts group, click the Scatter button, then choose "Scatter with only Markers" (this is the 1st choice that appears in the upper left of the menu, as shown at right).